Religious Liberty Council Luncheon

-Rabbi David Saperstein served as the U.S. Ambassador-at-Large for International Religious Freedom from December 2014 until January 2017.
+Rabbi David Saperstein serves as Director Emeritus and Senior Advisor of the Union for Reform Judaism (URJ).
+From December 2014 until January 2017, he was U.S. Ambassador-at-Large for International Religious Freedom.
 In that role, he headed the State Department’s Office of International Religious Freedom and monitored religious freedom abuses around the world.

 Before taking that role, Rabbi Saperstein represented the Reform Jewish Movement to Congress and the Administration as the Director of the Religious Action Center of Reform Judaism (RAC) for 40 years.
 He was elected the first Chair of the U.S. Commission on International Religious Freedom in 1999, and in 2009, he was appointed by President Obama as a member of the first White House Council on Faith-Based and Neighborhood Partnerships.